 Design & Architecture

-Hawaiian architecture paints a vivid picture of Hawaii’s evolution into the multicultural society it is today, with the influx of various influencers from beyond its borders at different points in time.
+Hawaiian architecture paints a vivid picture of Hawaii’s evolution into the multicultural society it is today, with the influx of various influences from beyond its borders at different points in time.

 Many downtown Honolulu office buildings feature an American form of Bauhaus architecture – most notably, the Hawai’I State Capitol, which combines the clean open structure of the Bauhaus style with Hawaiian treatments, such as koa wood doors and the capitol dome inspired by the Hawaiian Islands’ volcanic origins.
 Also bearing such native motifs are the First Hawaiian Tower and First Hawaiian Center, which are recent inroads into creating a skyscraper skyline.

-Residential homes in the outskirts, as well as buildings like the Ala Moana Centre and Hawaiian Village Hotel reflect a contemporary adaptation of Hawaiian plantation architecture, perhaps the most famous style exported globally.
+Residential homes on the outskirts, as well as buildings like the Ala Moana Centre and Hawaiian Village Hotel, reflect a contemporary adaptation of Hawaiian plantation architecture, perhaps the most famous style exported globally.

 Cultural & Legal Restrictions